mugoweb/mugo_dam/README.md

 ##uploadHandler
 eZ Publish allows to develop custom upload handlers.
 That handler is used in various editorial operations, for example if you upload an image in an exzmltext attribute, or if an editor uploads an image via webdav. mugo_dam comes with a custom uploadHandler which will make sure the image ends up on the image server.
+In the settings file you specify the target content class (in most cases 'image' ) and the required attribute identifiers.

 ##Settings
 All settings have inline documentation, have a look here: